Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 At its core, LLRBs are just a binary search tree, but there are a few additional invariants related to "coloring" each node red or black.
-This "coloring" creates a mapping between 2-3 trees and LLRBs! **In particular, every 2-3 tree corresponds to exactly LLRB, and vice-versa.**
+This "coloring" creates a one-to-one mapping between 2-3 trees and LLRBs! **In particular, every 2-3 tree corresponds to exactly one LLRB, and vice-versa.**

 The consequence is quite astounding: LLRBs maintain the balance of 2-3 trees while inheriting all normal binary search tree operations